-2.5.1 Augustana's Faculty Evaluation System attempts to evaluate professional academic performance at all stages of a faculty member's career-from newly hired probationary faculty member, to the critical tenure decision, to offering mid-career guidance and encouragement, to assuring the continued teaching effectiveness and professional activity of senior faculty members.
-It is recognized that the career objectives of the faculty member and the academic needs of the College, as well as the nature of academic disciplines, may change over time.
-The evaluation process should promote the faculty member's and the College's respective abilities to accommodate these mutually-changing expectations while seeking to ensure that the procedural and substantive rights of the faculty member and the College are protected.

-- 2.5.2 The intent of the Augustana Faculty Evaluation System is to treat faculty as academic professionals who deserve to be dealt with respectfully, honestly, humanely and equitably.
+- 2.5.1 Augustana's Faculty Evaluation System evaluates the professional performance of faculty at every stage of the faculty member's career.
+It is recognized that the positions, status, and career objectives of the faculty member and the academic needs of the College, as well as the nature of academic disciplines, may change over time.
+The evaluation process should promote the faculty member's and the College's respective abilities to accommodate these mutually-changing expectations while seeking to ensure that the procedural and substantive rights of the faculty member and the College are protected. - 2.5.2 The intent of the Augustana Faculty Evaluation System is to treat faculty as academic professionals who deserve to be dealt with respectfully, honestly, humanely and equitably.
 The evaluation process must carefully balance the concomitant needs for transparency (a system whose processes and expectations are well understood by those being evaluated) and confidentiality (a system that is able to collect and evaluate professional and student assessments of faculty performance without corroding the College's sense of academic community or undermining a faculty member's professional reputation).
 At all stages of the evaluation process, the overriding goal of the system is to provide constructive criticism and guidance to faculty members designed to promote their professional effectiveness and career advancement, whether at Augustana or elsewhere. - 2.5.3 The Faculty Review Committee will perform the vital task of monitoring the Faculty Evaluation System to ensure that it is functioning as intended.
 The major goal of the Faculty Review Committee's oversight process should be to assure that the Faculty Evaluation System reflects on its own procedures and revises them where necessary, listens carefully to the concerns of those being evaluated by the system and retains the confidence of faculty, students and administration. - 2.5.4 Additional details on the policies and procedures for faculty evaluation can be found in Faculty Handbook Chapter 3 on pre-tenure and tenure reviews, Chapter 4 on post-tenure reviews and promotion, and Chapter 5 on reviews for non-tenure-track faculty.